New Crop Arrival: Flor de Jinotega, Nicaragua

 Though relatively small in membership, SOPPEXCCA has emerged as Jinotega’s leading cooperative.
 The cooperative represents 654 families and is recognized around the world as a leader in the movement to empower small-scale farmers, especially women and youth.
 SOPPEXCCA has built primary schools in its member communities, alongside pharmacies, cooperative grocery stores, and technical assistance centers.
 Extensive micro-credit programs offer members access to financing at a discount of 75% compared to locally available commercial finance.
 Long-term work to develop sustainable coffee production has resulted in a cooperatively-owned organic fertilizer production facility, innovative climate change adaptation efforts, and of course, ongoing coffee quality improvement programs.

 During the harvest, coffee is carefully picked, then depulped and fermented overnight before it is washed and sun-dried.
-Careful attention to the subtleties of and the farmer’s pride produce sweetly floral coffee, with notes of brown sugar and cacao, summer stone fruit, and lingering taste of milk chocolate.
+Careful attention to the subtleties of processing and the farmer’s pride produce sweetly floral coffee, with notes of brown sugar and cacao, summer stone fruit, and lingering taste of milk chocolate.